LeoLeal/HotSCompanion/README.md

 This app is designed for iOS and Android smartphones only.
 Tablet Layout will be released later in the development.

-How to Install: (Not Yet! just wait a bit more)
+How to Install:
 -
 Just download the app at the Google Play Store or Apple AppStore.
-Search for "Heroes Companion" and you should be able to find this app, published by me under the publisher name "LeoLeal".
+Search for "Companion Heroes of the Storm" and you should be able to find this app, published by me under the publisher name "LeoLeal".

 Features already present:
 -
-* Heroes selection and browsing with Lore, basic info, skills, talent trees and skins
+* Heroes selection and browsing with Lore, basic info, skills and skins

 ToDo
 -